 Loopholes Allow Many Corporations to Pay Less Than Individuals and Households

-Madison, April 18 – Major corporations and some individuals avoid a total of as much as $100 billion a year in federal taxes by “off-shoring” the profits they make here in the U.S. or by setting up sham headquarters in tax haven countries.
-As a result, Wisconsin taxpayers are left footing the bill.
+Major corporations and some individuals avoid as much as $100 billion a year in federal taxes by “off-shoring” the profits they make here in the U.S. or by setting up sham headquarters in tax haven countries.

-In the weeks and months leading up to Tax Day, Congress debated the national debt, rising deficits, and across the board cuts to a range of public priorities such as food safety inspectors, Pell grants and clean air and water programs.
-WISPIRG today called on Congress to address the deficit by closing corporate tax loopholes, rather than cutting public priorities.
-“At a time when we should be focused on creating jobs at home, Republicans’ focus is offshore – in American companies sheltering profits and shipping jobs overseas.
-WISPIRG’S report sheds light on the loopholes we must close if we are to compete and win in a global economy,” said Congresswoman Tammy Baldwin (D-WI) in response to WISPIRG’s report.
+In the weeks and months leading up to Tax Day, Congress has debated the national debt, rising deficits, and across-the-board cuts to a range of public priorities such as food safety inspectors, Pell grants and clean air and water programs.
+U.S. PIRG has called on Congress to address the deficit by closing corporate tax loopholes, rather than cutting public priorities.

-Nearly two-thirds of corporations doing business in the U.S. pay no income taxes at all.
+Due in part to complex tax avoidance schemes, nearly two-thirds of corporations doing business in the U.S. pay no income taxes at all, according to a 2008 report from the Government Accountability Office.
+More than 83 of the 100 largest publicly traded U.S. corporations have subsidiaries in tax haven countries or financial privacy jurisdictions.
 Companies that received taxpayer-funded bailout money or receive lucrative government contracts and use tax havens include American Express, A.I.G, Exxon Mobil, Goldman Sachs and Pfizer.